Yes, Chef: The First Shift

 designing a funky, functional shmup

-As the game designer on a six-person team, my core responsibilities centered on gameplay flow, enemy encounter design, and game feel.
+As the game designer on a six-person team, my core responsibilities centered on the core gameplay loop and enemy encounter design.
 I crafted a pacing structure based on three escalating enemy waves, with intentional breaks between each to insert narrative beats and build rhythm into the experience.

-Mechanically, we stayed true to classic shmup roots, with enemies spawning in waves and power-ups that escalate the chaos.
+Mechanically, we stayed true to classic shmup roots, with enemies spawning in waves and power-ups that escalate throughout a play session.
 However, we reimagined the experience through the lens of a surreal kitchen battlefield, pitting Frogden Ramsay, an intergalactic culinary emperor, against us.
-We introduced a “cook-to-power-up” mechanic: between bursts of action, players must cook dishes to activate upgrades, such as increased fire rate or special damage types.
-This bridged moment-to-moment combat, with the player needing to find a good time to cook upgrades.
+My aim from the beginning was to find ways to subvert the genre by asking, “How much can we make this Galaga clone look nothing like Galaga?”
+Subverting genre expectations using the theme led to the power-up cooking mechanic: players must cook dishes to activate upgrades, such as increased fire rate or special damage types.
+This design decision incorporates the famous kitchen intensity of Chef Ramsay as a game mechanic that forces players to split their attention effectively to defend their kitchen and survive the shift.

 systems tuning & ui implementation